The Dirtbike by Tim Hewitt

 In there stepped stately revving of the saintly days of yore;

 Not the least obeisance made he; not a minute stopped or stayed he;

-But, with mien of lord or lady, revved above my readline more
+But, with mien of lord or lady, revved above my redline more

-Revved above the engne’s redline, revved just above my redline more
+Revved above the engine’s redline, revved just above my redline more

 Revved, and sat, and nothing more.

 Then this engine sound beguiling my sad fancy into smiling,

 By the grave and stern decorum of the roaring sound it bore,